Home » Dental Services » General Dentistry » Root Canal

 What to Expect During Root Canal Procedure

-In many cases, a tooth that has had a root canal will need a crown to help protect it, since the tooth can become weaker over time.
+In many cases, a tooth that has had a root canal will need a dental crown to help protect it, since the tooth can become weaker over time.
 If a crown is recommended, our team will explain the timing and steps so you know what to expect.

 After treatment, it is normal to feel some mild soreness for a few days, especially when chewing.
 Most patients can return to work or school the same day.
 We will also share simple home-care tips and let you know when to come back for follow-up or a crown.